-When Immi started to tech first in Tel Aviv and Netanya he advertized for Self Defense Jujitsu and Gymnastics giving himself the title Black Belt which he might have had learning Jujitsu from his father.
+When Immi started to teach first in Tel Aviv and Netanya he advertised for Self Defense Jujitsu and Gymnastics giving himself the title Black Belt which he might have had learning Jujitsu from his father.
 Remember also that Immi was a boxing wrestling and gymnast champion in his youth.

 It is clear that Eli Avikzar who replaced Immi in the IDF as the Chief Krav Maga followed Immi’s way in teaching Krav Maga in civilian life.

 Immi however adopted the name Krav Maga to be used civilian life, but not the training system.
 All his students, civilian students and military students including Eli Avikzar have been using the same name.

 After the creator of Krav Maga death, almost anyone that was in the “brotherhood of martial arts” started to use the name Krav Maga.

 Eli Avikzar, however changed the name of his system to Krav Magen.
 Because he was appointed the head of ranking committee in the first Krav Maga Association, and Imrich then was giving black belts without Eli Avikzar's approvals.

 These was the acceptable way of traditional martial arts when a respectful student does not wish to be under the same roof of his instructor and abide by his association, so he creates a different name and changes whatever he pleases without upsetting his instructor who might criticize his way of thinking.